heig-vd-dai-course/heig-vd-dai-course/01.01-introduction-to-the-teaching-unit/01-course-material/README.md

-# Conclusion to part 2 - Network programming with TCP and UDP
+# Introduction to the teaching unit

 L. Delafontaine and H. Louis, with the help of
 [GitHub Copilot](https://github.com/features/copilot).